What to look for when buying a stunt scooter.

 You will see two different types of brakes when buying a stunt scooter.
 A spring brake and a flex brake.
 A flex brake is superior as spring brakes may get rattly with lots of use (due to springs loosing their tension over time).
 Having said this, a spring brake may be find for a younger chlid who going to put let pressure on it when they use it.

 Threaded vs Threadless Forks

 The headset is the part that enables the fork tube to rotate within the head tube is the headset.
 The top pro scooters often come with a sealed headset which needs a threadless fork and a compression system.
 This helps the scooter run smoothly.

 Many pro scooters have a compression system which is basically the way in which your bars, forks and deck are all mechanically attached together on your scooter.
 So, if the scooter has a threadless fork it will also have a compression system to hold the fork in place.
-There are three types of compression systems HIC (hidden compression system), SCS (standard compression system) and ICS (internal compression system).
+There are three main types of compression systems HIC (hidden compression system), SCS (standard compression system) and ICS (internal compression system).
 They all have their advantages and disadvantages but if you are buying a scooter with a threadless headset you will need an compression system.